TheFreeman193/PIFS/README.md

 The exclusions list is stored at `/data/adb/failedpifs.lst`.
 This list ensures you can update the collection without having to try all your previously failed profiles.

-When you select _yes_ for a profile that passes integrity, the script copies it to `/data/adb/confirmedpifs/`.
+When you select _yes_ for a profile that passes integrity, the script copies it to `/data/adb/pifs/confirmed/`.

+If a profile exists in the relevant module directory when you first run the script, and you don't pass the `-x` argument, it'll be backed up to `/data/adb/pifs/backup/`

 To use **only** profiles from this directory, run the script with the `-c` argument: